haveachin/infrared/README.md

 </p>

 > [!WARNING]
-> Infrared is currently under active development: breaking changes can happen.
+> Infrared is currently under active development: bugs and breaking changes can happen.
 > Feedback and contributions are welcome.

 An ultra lightweight Minecraft reverse proxy and status placeholder: